-The Company's commitment to respecting human rights is supported by the Standards of Business Conduct and Statement on Labor and the Workplace, which reinforces the Company's support for the principles of the International Labour Organization 1998 Declaration on Fundamental Principles and Rights at Work ("ILO Declaration"), notably the abolition of child labour, elimination of forced labour and workplace discrimination and harassment, and recognition of freedom of association.
+The Company's commitment to human rights is supported by the Standards of Business Conduct and Statement on Labor and the Workplace, which reinforces the Company's support for the principles of the International Labour Organization 1998 Declaration on Fundamental Principles and Rights at Work ("ILO Declaration"), which include the abolition of child labour, elimination of forced labour and workplace discrimination and harassment, recognition of freedom of association, and a safe and healthy working environment.

 More specific to modern slavery and human trafficking, consistent with our Standards of Business Conduct and our Ethics Policy, we expect compliance by all officers and employees with applicable laws and regulations in respect of working conditions and the payment of wages and benefits.
 This would include a prohibition of slavery and human trafficking.

 The Company does not utilize forced or compulsory labour.
 All employees of the Company are recruited and provided with working conditions that comply with applicable laws and regulations.